Zeytal CLI

 command generates your variables, styles, and assets.

-Under the hood, it calls zeytal variables
+Under the hood, it calls zeytal assets

 , zeytal styles

-, and zeytal assets
+, and zeytal variables

 exactly in that order.

-You can omit generate
+You omit generate

 in zeytal generate